alexs2112/University-Notes/README.md

+# Fall 2022
 ## Notes
-A series of markdown files to store university notes
+A series of markdown files to store university notes.
+Semesters are ordered by branch.

 Using https://obsidian.md/ to organize and write my notes.